lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/2_Lesson_2/index.md

 Inside of function setup(), you can see the line createCanvas(400, 400); this line is what tell p5 to create the canvas, and how large to make it.
 The numbers represent how wide and tall to make the canvas from the top-left corner, in pixels.
 The default is 400px x 400px.
 Try adjusting these number to see how the canvas changes.

 ![default](/images/graphics/p5default.png)
+This is the default P5 starting code.
+All it does is make the canvas and give it a background color.
+Everything else is up to you!

 Inside of function draw(), you can see the line background(200); this line is what determines the color of the canvas.
 We will discuss color in more detail in a later chapter, but know that the number represents the grayscale shade of the canvas.
 0 = completely black, and 255 is completely white. (number higher than 255 will not affect the color and will will just read as 255 when the code is executed)